Getting Started with Flipgrid

 Step 3: Share your Grid and collect videos from your students.

-Students can access the Grid on any computer with a webcam or on a tablet/mobile device via our free mobiles apps.
+Students can access the Grid on any computer with a webcam or on a tablet/mobile device via our free mobiles apps (iOS and Android).
 Simply share your unique Flip Code.
 You can also copy/paste a link to your Grid in Google Classroom, Microsoft Teams, Schoology, or whatever you use to communicate with your class.

 To share their voice, students simply enter your Flip Code then hit the green plus!

-Once you’re ready to explore more, jump in Flipgrid: Next Steps!
+Once you’re ready to explore more, check out the Educator Innovation Station!
 You’ll find a collection of ideas and resources from our three Educator Innovation Leads, Ann, Jornea, and Jess, as well as the additional features, opportunities, and ideas surrounding Flipgrid!
 Also, be sure to check out the hashtag #FlipgridFever on Twitter for continuous inspiration from educators around the world!